• Skip to main content

 The second feature is what Dodge calls an “after-run chiller.”
 It’s designed to automatically kick on when the engine is shut off, keeping the cooling fan and low-temperature circuit coolant pump running to lower the supercharger air temperature.
 It’s on the panel where the driver can track the supercharger temperature.

-We’re thoroughly impressed by what the Hellcat Redeye has to offer.
-Besides its heritage good looks, comfortable seats, and decent tech offerings, it simply is a very fast car.
-We found the steering weighty, but not tiresome, and the ride was comfortable.
-On the other hand, it doesn’t excel in cornering.
 The Redeye is heavy – it weighs more than 4,400 pounds and it doesn’t feel light on its feet.
 In fact, it feels cumbersome at times, especially when navigating twisty roads.
 It isn’t anywhere as well planted as the Camaro or Mustang, and it certainly is not like any smaller model such as the Toyota GR Supra or the Nissan 370Z.

-While most sport coupes of this generation do a far better job of handling twisty roads, the Challenger tends to rock back and forth slightly.
-If you’re cornering, the full weight of this vehicle becomes apparent if you don’t significantly reduce your speed.
 Dodge offers all-wheel drive with the V6 model, but only rear-wheel drive with the V8s.
 The added weight of such a system would affect performance, although its handling advantage would assist with control.
 The Camaro and Mustang are about 500 pounds lighter and at least six inches shorter between the axles.
 Neither has all-wheel drive, but both have sophisticated suspension systems.

-Most of our driving was local or by navigating the backroads of central North Carolina.
-We took one trip to Roxboro, a 90-mile circuitous route.
-We averaged 16.6 mpg across those miles, but finished about 1 mpg lower overall.
 For this reason the Redeye is slapped with the EPA’s gas guzzler tax as the Redeye earns an estimated 13 mpg in the city, 21 mpg on the highway for a combined 16 mpg.
 Premium fuel is the rule; expect regular fill ups if the Redeye is also your daily driver.

 Which Hellcat?